lockss/lockss-rtd-portal/docs/migration/index.rst

 Overview of the Migration
 -------------------------

-The migration process has three major phases:
+The migration process has six phases:

 1. **Preparing your LOCKSS 2.x host.**